VOLTAIC DAILY IMPROVEMENT

 1. Q: How are the V.D.I.M and fundamental routines different?

-2. a.
+a.
 Even though both of these routines are meant to help you improve your “overall aim”, the VDIM routines have a clear second role of helping you improve at the Voltaic Benchmarks as quickly as possible by adding scenarios specifically made for you to improve at the benchmark scenarios of each aiming subcategory.
 Additionally, the VDIM playlists are generally harder than the Fundamental routines, hence the need to create 2 extra difficulties besides the classic Novice, Intermediate and Advanced.

 2. Q: How many scores do I need in a certain benchmark rank to advance?

-3. a.
+a.
 Please refer to the benchmarks progression sheet and benchmarks guide in our resources channel.

 All of these routines are roughly an hour and a half long.
 This was the only way to make this all fit into one week and covering all the proper techniques and scenarios needed.
-If you don’t have the time to play the routines fully my advice is:
+If you don’t have the time to play the routines fully my advice is: ● Try to divide each routine in 2 or 3 parts you can play in different play sessions on each day. ● Play the routines as intended but reduce the amount of repetitions of each scenario, for example, instead of playing a scenario 3 times you can play it twice.

-To properly take advantage of the “benchmark practice\'' aspect of the playlists you should play them in the order they are presented to gradually increment the difficulty leading to the benchmarks scenario.
+To properly take advantage of the “benchmark practice'' aspect of the playlists you should play them in the order they are presented to gradually increment the difficulty leading to the benchmarks scenario.

 When training on the Voltaic Daily Improvement Method routines, improvement has to be brought on by deliberate identification of mistakes, and a base understanding of correct principles to adhere to.
 Practicing with this mindset allows a player to lay a strong foundation early, so they can carve out their own preferred styles and regimen down the line.
 The common subcategories identified within mouse control training all have principles that work for multiple scenarios of the same type, an overview of which can be seen on each training section.